Presbyterian Church in Japan: Statistics

 The Presbyterian Church in Japan has now 6 Presbyteries and 2,200 regularly worshiping members in 67 congregations.
 The six Presbyteries are Tokyo, Central, Western, Dongguan Higashikana, Musashi and Kanagawa Presbyteries.
 The church is among the few Christian denominations that are growing in Japan.

 While other missions are shrinking, the PCA mission of the Japanese Presbyterian Church is growing rapidly.

 The PCA supports the Christ Bible Institute and the Church planting Institute.

 The Presbyterian Church in America supports short-term missionaries for over 27 years.

 Partner churches

-Partner churches are the Presbyterian Church in America and the Presbyterian Church of Australia, these denominations aim to plant churches and form Presbytery in Chiba Prefecture.
-In 1989 3 pastors in the Presbyterian Church in Japan invited the PCA missionaries to serve in Japan to build a Presbytery.
+The PCJ partners with the Presbyterian Church in America and the Presbyterian Church of Australia.
+These denominations aim to plant churches and form presbytery in Chiba Prefecture.
+In 1989, 3 pastors in the Presbyterian Church in Japan invited the PCA missionaries to serve in Japan to build a presbytery.
 The Presbyterian Church in Japan is among the few denominations that are growing in the country.

 The church maintains close relationships also with the Orthodox Presbyterian Church (USA) and the Presbyterian Church in Korea (Koshin).